agrogeophy/datasets/README.rst

 What can you find?
 ******************
-- Some guidance as to how to prepare a dataset for the catalog (workflow and a JSON-formatted metadata.txt file following metadata standards);
+- Some guidance as to how to prepare a dataset for the catalog (workflow and a JSON-formatted metadata.txt file following our metadata standards);
+    - instruction to `prepare a agrogeophysical dataset <https://agrogeophy.github.io/datasets/data-management.html#workflow-for-preparing-dataset>`_
+    - `geophysical Metadata Management using a Juypter Notebook <https://github.com/m-weigand/geometadp.git>`_
 - Thematic agrogeophysical datasets packaged with:
     - associated metadata (biotic, abiotic, survey, quality assessement, ...)
     - when applicable a journal metadata files (*.jnl)  produced using REDA (https://github.com/geophysics-ubonn/reda)

 What won't you find here?
 *************************